 Sex will kill you.
 If you went to public school in a red state or have particularly overzealous parents, you’ve probably heard that idea once or twice.
 In It Follows, the warning is literal.
 Sex will kill you or, more specifically, will cause an evil spirit to follow you around, hunting you down until you have sex with someone else—like if the tape from The Ring was an STD.
-It Follows has brilliantly subtle direction that focuses on the characters while saving jumpscares for when they’re absolutely needed. —J.M.B.
+It Follows focuses on the characters while saving jumpscares for when they’re absolutely needed. —J.M.B.

 99) The Invitation